cap-lab/tqsim/README.md

 # TQSIM (Timed QEMU-based Simulator)
 We present TQSIM, an open source, fast, and cycle-approximate simulation tool built on QEMU to support simulation of generic modern superscalar out-of-order processors.
-TQSIM is developed by CAPLab, SNU, and sponsored by Samsung SAIT.
+TQSIM is developed by Codesign and Parallel Processing Laboratory(CAPLab), Seoul national univerisy, and sponsored by Samsung Advanced Institute of Technology (SAIT).
-You can find more details about TQSIM in future literatures from CAPLab, SNU. (http://iris.snu.ac.kr/xe/papers)
+You can find more details about TQSIM in future literatures from CAPLab, SNU. (refer to http://iris.snu.ac.kr/xe/papers)

 # Licence
 TQSIM is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.